As an Amazon Associate, I may earn commissions from qualifying purchases from Amazon.com

 My oldest son started therapy to recover from his stroke when he was four.
 Eventually, I began focusing all my energy on making him well.
 And I started to believe that doing anything for myself was wrong.
 I had convinced myself that I needed to give everything I had to help my son.
 In addition to making sure my youngest was not left out in any way.
 Therefore, a hobby was a waste of time.

 The years began to run together and pretty soon seven years had passed by.
-Then, one day I was brushing my teeth and I looked in the mirror.
+Then, one day I was brushing my teeth, and I looked in the mirror.
 I just stared at myself and hardly recognized who I was.
 Where did all that gray hair come from?
 Did I really have so many wrinkles around my eyes?
 Literally, I didn’t know who I was.
 I felt like I had just woken up from a dream and had no idea where I had been or where I was.
 It was the strangest feeling I have ever had.

 I started to cry.
 Where had my life gone?
 What have I been doing all this time?
-I was completely absorbed in my children’s lives and where they were headed and I forgot to enjoy right now.
+I was utterly absorbed in my children’s lives and where they were headed, and I forgot to enjoy right now.
 I didn’t have a favorite book I was reading because they were all about homeschooling or special needs.
 The latest song I could recall was anything sung by Raffi.
 A date with my husband was unheard of.
 Similarly, I had not been out with a friend in maybe a year.
 When all of this came bubbling up in my mind I began to feel depressed.

 I share this quick story with you because whether you are a stay-at-home mom or a homeschooling mom it is so easy to get caught up in all things kids.
 I am a recovering homeschool mama who drowned herself in curriculum searches, laminating, and filling my shelves with enough stuff to open my own school.